A Course on the Introduction to Quantum Software Engineering: Experience Report: Lecture-by-Lecture Preparation

-\header{Lecture 10: The future of quantum computing.} No preparatory materials were assigned.
+No preparatory materials were assigned.
 This lecture adopted a reflective and forward-looking perspective, using historical technology forecasts to discuss uncertainty, prediction, and long-term planning in quantum computing and related SE tasks.